Home

 What's the verdict?

-Ice can either help or delay healing
+Ice can either help or delay calf strain healing

 The evidence behind using ice for promoting muscle healing is weak and conflicting.